- What causes a beeping hard drive

 When I heard a beeping hard drive beep for the first time, I thought it was some sort of error warning.
 It literally sounded like a speaker making an audible tone.
 But hard drives don’t have speakers, so if your drive is beeping it is usually due to the motor not being able to spin the platters.
 It makes a noise as it tries to spin and fails.

 The most common issue that causes the motor to not be able to spin is stuck heads.
 The heads on a drive are like a needle on a record player, but in hard drives, they hover just above the platters as the platters spin and read or write data to the platters.
 The platters spin so fast that they create a buffer of air between the head and the surface of the platter.
-If the platter stops moving with the heads right above it, the heads can get stuck on the platter which will make it so the motor can not spin.
+If the platter stops moving with the heads right above it, the heads can get stuck on the platter which will make it so the motor can not spin, causing the HDD beeping.

-Sometimes the motor itself will seize or have some other issue that causes it to not work properly.
+Sometimes the spindle motor itself will seize or have some other issue that causes it to not work properly.
 Because it is not spinning when it receives the power to do so, it will sometimes make a beeping or short Grr noise.

 The spindle is the shaft of metal that the platters are connected to.
 It spins when the motor is turned on, just like the drive shaft of a car engine.
 If the spindle gets bent at all, it can cause the motor to not be able to spin.